-Ste pAction 1 Immediately caution the sprayed person if using OC spray leads to their arrest.
-2 Provide proper aftercare or access to aftercare and if necessary, medical attention for the person sprayed.
-3 Notify your supervisor as soon as practical, to: - attend the scene if requested by the attending officer - ensure the employee has provided proper aftercare and obtained medical attention when necessary.
-4 Complete a Tactical Options Report before going off duty.
-Note that if the spray was only used against an animal, use the ' Tactical Options Report (Animal) ' form found on the Tactical Database .
+Step Action Provide proper aftercare or access to aftercare and if necessary, medical attention for the person sprayed.

+- 2 Notify your supervisor as soon as practical, to: - attend the scene if requested by the attending officer - ensure the employee has provided proper aftercare and obtained medical attention when necessary. - Complete a Tactical Options Report before going off duty.
+Note that if the spray was only used against an animal, use the 'Use of OC Spray on Animal Only' report.